EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

         client.connect();
     }
     ```
-3. Use the connect function to connect the Smart Battery into EnOS Cloud.
-See the following code snippet:
+3. Use the connect function to connect the Smart Battery to EnOS Cloud.
+Example:

     ```java
     public static void main(String[] args) {